 Ready to embark on your ADU journey or just want to learn more?
 Click on the "Get Started" button on the top right hand corner of this page to talk to Cottage's ADU experts today!

 Cash or Savings

 In terms of ease and speed of access, cash or savings on hand or other liquid assets such as stocks are at the top of the list.
 Many homeowners with Cottage have saved for their ADU project or a similar renovation project for some time, giving them the immediate flexibility for paying for the cost of their ADU.
-ADU projects can come in many different shapes and sizes, and it is important to be financially prepared for the significant yet rewarding investment.
+ADU projects can come in many different shapes and sizes like basement apartments in single-family homes, backyard homes in a duplex, or garage conversions in your primary residence, and it is important to be financially prepared for the significant yet rewarding investment.

 Because Cottage only requires payment when specific design, permit, and construction milestones are hit and your ADU is on its way to being built, you do not necessarily have to have all the funds readily at hand to proceed with your ADU process.
 However, it is important to have a financing plan in hand, especially if you do not have the entire amount for your ADU readily available.
 Homeowners often combine their savings with other loan options to finance the total cost of their ADU or pursue a loan to cover the entire cost of the ADU project—let's take a look at some of those options on the market today.

 Home Equity Loans

 Also known as second mortgages, Home Equity Loans are one of the most common financing methods that we have seen homeowners use to finance the building of their custom ADU.
 If you own a significant portion of your home—or have paid off your first mortgage and own the residence outright—this may be a good option for you.